Observations and strategies on mixing, from our longtime Readers’ Tracks curator

 The art of mixing has been described in many ways.
 “Painting a picture with sound” may be one of the best.
 But just like a painter, a mixer needs knowledge, tools, techniques and an end result in mind to achieve good results.

 So just how do we go about this challenging and sometimes frustrating task?
-Each of us who sits down behind a console, DAW or control surface approaches a mix in his or her own unique way.
+Each of us who sits down behind a console, DAW or control surface approaches a mix in their own unique way.
 What follows are a few thoughts and tips that I’ve picked up over my 20-plus years as a mix engineer.
 Many of them are probably familiar to you, but a little refresher never hurts.

 Let’s start right off the bat by saying that mixing can often be a pain in the butt.
 Literally.
 So be sure that the chair you intend to occupy for the next 10–12 hours provides a good cushion and lumbar support. ’Nuff said!